 Sain is Professor of Music at the University of Florida where he teaches acoustic and electroacoustic music composition as well as music theory.
 He is Director of Electroacoustic Music as well as Composition, Theory and Technology Co-Chair.
 He founded and directed the internationally acclaimed Florida Electroacoustic Music Festival for 17 years.
 He is responsible for programming over 1600 works of contemporary art music.
 Composers-in-residence for the festival included renowned electroacoustic music composers such as Hubert S. Howe, Jr., Cort Lippe, Gary Nelson, Jon Appleton, Joel Chadabe, Larry Austin, Barry Truax, Richard Boulanger, Paul Lansky, James Dashow, Mort Subotnick, John Chowning, Charles Dodge and Annea Lockwood.
 His ongoing dedication to the design and implementation of interdisciplinary projects led to a cooperative project with colleagues in dance and electrical engineering aimed toward developing an alternative MIDI controller for dance.
 This project culminated in the premiere of his techno-ballet, Ender's Game, during the summer of 1994 at the University of Utrecht with an additional performance at the University of Amsterdam.
 The MIDI Movement Module, M3, developed for Ender's Game was nominated by the editors of Discover Magazine for their 1998 Award for Technological Innovation in Sound.

 In the fall of 1993, Sain was in residence at the Swedish Royal Academy of Music as part of the Swedish-American Music Exchange.
 He returned to Sweden by invitation to compose at the Institute for Electroacoustic Music in Sweden, EMS, for the summer of 1995.
 The project initiated at EMS, "Recontextualization of Granulated and Concrete Sonic Resources," was awarded a Bicentennial Swedish-American Exchange Fund grant from the Consulate General of Sweden.
 During the summer of 1998 he presented and curated a concert of American electroacoustic music at the Folkwang-Hochschule/ICEM in Essen, Germany, as well as giving a workshop on computer music.
 His visit was funded by the Gesellschaft für Neue Musik Ruhr and the Folkwang-Hochschule, Essen.
 In 2001 Sain was in residence at the Sonoimágenes festival hosted by the University of Lanús in Buenos Aires, Argentina, where he gave a workshop and premiered a new work for the M3 dance suit.
-He has also been a guest composer at the University of Birmingham, University of Oregon, DeMontfort University, Mercer University, Luther College, University of Hull - Scarborough, University of North Carolina at Greensboro, University of Aberdeen, and Winthrop University.
+He has also been a guest composer at the University of Birmingham, University of Oregon, DeMontfort University, Mercer University, Luther College, University of Hull - Scarborough, University of North Carolina at Greensboro, University of Aberdeen, Winthrop University, and the University of Iowa.
 Sain has curated exchange concerts with Stanford University's Center for Computer Research in Music and Acoustics and the University of Washington's DXArts program.
-Recently Dr. Sain has coordinated formal exchanges with the Korean National University of Arts in Seoul, South Korea, and the University of Lanús in Buenos Aires, Argentina.
+Dr. Sain coordinated formal exchanges with the Korean National University of Arts in Seoul, South Korea, and the University of Lanús in Buenos Aires, Argentina.

 jps with John Chowning during FEMF15